Hold On To Your Vision

 No Transformational Writing Author gets every composition right the first time.
 Get in the habit of being inquisitive and making observations.
 Live through your writing as a natural extension of personal philosophy and thinking.
 Move beyond fear, become familiar with your materials, and hold on to your vision.
 When you truly understand and accept how this works, the power of your vision will be unleashed, and the result will be a work of art.

-Next exercise of Writing Coaching Session With MJ: Write about the difference between expectation and vision.
+Next exercise: Write about the difference between expectation and vision.
 Where have you been blurring the distinction?
 How can you see it differently?

 If you would like to be sent daily writing prompts to get you started, click here and register in the pop-up for my 30-day Writing Challenge.
 Every day you will receive a teaching about the writing process and suggestions for what to write about and how.